 Wulff: Focus on getting a W, recruiting hard

-"No question the priority is to find some ways to win some games and try to come out of this with a winning record these last five games," said
+"No question the priority is to find some ways to win some games and try to come out of this with a winning record these last five games," said Paul Wulff.

 On Wednesday night and Thursday morning, Washington State coaches will hit the recruiting trails, primarily focusing on Washington, California and Oregon.
 Cougar players will practice in the indoor facility on Tuesday and Wednesday in a session closed to the media, and then work on conditioning and weights Thursday before getting the next two days off.

-the consecutive games scoring streak, a mark that started in 1984 and ran for 280 games, has been a hot topic among Cougar fans in the wake of the 69-0 shutout vs. USC on Saturday.
+THE END OF the consecutive games scoring streak, a mark that started in 1984 and ran for 280 games, has been a hot topic among Cougar fans in the wake of the 69-0 shutout vs. USC on Saturday.

 Wulff, who as a four-year starting center for the Cougs in the late 1980s was part of the streak, said he didn't attach the same level of importance to it as some had.